 Ruth Ben-Ghiat is a historian who writes about authoritarianism, democracy protection, and propaganda.
 She is Professor of History and Italian Studies at New York University, the recipient of Guggenheim, Fulbright, and other fellowships, and Advisor to Protect Democracy.
 She is an MSNBC opinion columnist, a regular contributor to CNN and The Washington Post, and provides live commentary on CNN, MSNBC, and other networks.
 She publishes Lucid, a newsletter on threats to democracy.
 Her latest book is Strongmen: Mussolini to the Present (2020, paperback with new epilogue on Jan.
 6, 2021).

 Moderator Professor Kiran Patel holds the chair of European history at Ludwig Maximilian University Munich (LMU) and is Director of Project House Europe.
 Before joining LMU, he held chairs at Maastricht University in the Netherlands (2011-2019) and the European University Institute in Florence, Italy (2007-2011), and an assistant professorship at Humboldt University in Berlin (2002-2007).
 He has been (inter alia) a visiting fellow/professor at the Ecole des Hautes Etudes en Science Sociales in Paris, the Free University of Berlin, Freiburg University, Harvard University, the London School of Economics, Sciences Po in Paris and the University of Oxford.
 His teaching and research focuses on issues of European and US American history.
 Comparative, transnational, and global approaches feature prominently in his work.

-For the latest information and registration details, click HERE
+No registration required.
+For the latest information, click HERE

 Photo © Erin Baiano